Octolize shipping plugins for every scenario

 WooCommerce Shipping Based on Product Category

 The product categories also have endless uses which can not only help you save time but make more sales too.
 Besides separating products and displaying them in your WooCommerce store, product categories can also work great for determining costs for shipping products.
 The most common way to do this is with shipping class, but product categories will work well too.
 What’s more, if you have many products in your store and your shipping scenario is not complicated, shipping based on product category will be a much easier solution to implement.
+Many online stores sell products that vary significantly in size, weight, or delivery method.
+Think of a store selling both books and furniture — shipping costs should differ based on product categories.
+That’s why configuring WooCommerce shipping by product category is essential for offering fair pricing and maintaining profitability.

 Similar to categories on your posts on WordPress, you can add, delete, and edit product categories.
 Creating a product category in WooCommerce is not a complicated operation, but I’ll walk you through it step-by-step: